 Any notions of being a traditional artist were shattered in graduate school in the UK along with the theatrical fourth wall.
 I found a deep connection to new and humanistic forms of experimental British theatre that fed my American curiosity from the ingenious storytelling of Bobby Baker to the haunting site specific performances of Goat Island.
 Most of all I learned to become co-conspirators and with my audience.
 Once I was given permission to shatter that wall, there was no going back.
 My feminism also deepened when I was formally exposed to feminist theatre and theory.
 It was solidified while researching my dissertation when I had to smuggle performance videos of Karen Finley and Annie Sprinkle into England due to the country's obscenity laws at the time.
 The irony was not lost on me.

-All of this culminated in the creation of Ladypants nearly 20 years ago.
-Ladypants is simply my homage to the “insolent woman” in command of her own body and her own narrative.
+Theses life experiences culminated in the creation of Ladypants, now nearly two decades strong.
+Simply put, Ladypants is my homage to the “insolent woman” in command of her own body and her own narrative.
 Welcome to my world.